PNC Student Loans Review

 Creditworthy borrowers also have the option to refinance their existing loans for a new loan at a lower interest rate.
-PNC offers a variety of refinancing options including:
+When you refinance your loans with PNC, you may be able to:

-- Choosing between a fixed or variable interest rate
+- Choose between a fixed or variable interest rate

 You can earn a 0.50% rate discount by signing up for autopay.
 And you can choose between either 10-year or 15-year repayment terms.

 Here is the range of fixed and variable interest rates: